wozjac/abap-data-tool/README.md

 ASSIGN ref_range->* TO <range>.
 ```
 ##### convert_domain_to_range
+Converts a domain (provided as a name or taken from a data object) to a range.

+Features:
+* supports domains with fixed values and value tables
+* supported types: see documentation *convert_int_table_to_range*

+Usage: pass a domain name or a reference to a data object with domain.
+The result range is returned as a data reference.

 Examples (ZCL_DATA_TOOL_PRE74):
 * passing a data object with a domain type

 ```ABAP
 DATA: bapiclient      TYPE bapimandt,
       range_reference TYPE REF TO data,